Metro Council taking up Thrive! Baton Rouge funding reallocation plan at Wednesday meeting

 The funding plan — Thrive!
 Baton Rouge — is divided into four separate items on the council's agenda.

-The first will see $48.14 million budgeted to the library annually through a dedicated millage of 8.3 mills.
-The plan also outlines a one-time rededication of $52.4 million to pay off city-parish debt, which would generate an additional $9.4 million.
-The plan also outlines $36.89 million in a "flexible general fund" that can be used across the parish on various programs.
-A 2.8 mills millage will be rededicated from the library to this fund.
+According to the Metro Council's agenda for Wednesday's meeting, the first item would extend a 11.1 mill tax set aside for the East Baton Rouge Parish Library System for the next ten years.
+It would also authorize the city-parish to rededicate 2.8 mills — $52.4 million in funds — from this tax to a parish general fund.
+The plan also says that 8.3 mills will be dedicated to the library budget annually.

-The second item sees a portion of Mosquito Abatement and Rodent Control’s secondary millage will be renewed at .35 mills, while the remainder, .65 mills, will be renewed and rededicated to the parish-wide general purpose fund.
-A one-time rededication of $13.25 million from the department's fund balance will support budget stabilization, allowing the department to retain one year of operating revenue in its fund balance.
+The second item would see the Mosquito Abatement and Rodent Control’s secondary millage of 1 mills renewed for ten years starting in 2027.
+The proposal says that $6 million can be rededicated to the parish-wide fund, with .50 mills being used to fund the department and .50 mills being funneled to the general fund.

 Another item would see the Parish General Alimony Millage be renewed at an increased 4 mills if the plan passes.
-An estimated $21 million will be set aside to stabilize the city-parish budget before being programmed into future budgets.
+The current rate is set at 2.96 mills.

-The last item to be voted on Wednesday would see the Council on Aging, including Meals on Wheels and other programs, renew its millage at 2.25 mills and rededicate .25 of their existing millage to the general fund as part of the plan.
+The last item to be voted on Wednesday would renew the millage that funds the Council on Aging, funding Meals on Wheels and other programs, for an additional decade starting in 2027.
+The proposal would rededicate 2 mills to be used for Council on Aging spending.
+Additionally, .25 mills will be rededicated to the parish general fund.

 A major part of the fund will be used for a city-parish-wide workforce optimization initiative, with $13 million being used to invest in the parish-wide workforce, specifically their compensation packages, a spokesperson for Mayor-President Sid Edwards said in March.